 To stay warm in a membrane suit, the wearer must wear an insulating Undersuit, today typically made with polyester or other synthetic fibre batting.

 Polyester and other synthetics are preferred over natural materials, since synthetic materials have better insulating properties when damp or wet from sweat, seepage, or a leak.

 (Except for wool, which is an effective insulator when damp, albeit bulky.)
 Northern Diver have a large range of under garments available which include a range of thicknesses, from the thinner Rash Vests and Thermalskin to the more heavy duty Metalux range.

-Membrane dry suits may also be made of a waterproof and breathable material to enable comfortable wear when out of the water for long periods of time.
+Membrane and Shell dry suits may also be made of a waterproof and breathable material to enable comfortable wear when out of the water for long periods of time.
 Sailors and Boaters who intend to stay out of the water prefer this type of suit.
 This type of suit is also supplied to the majority of Fire and Rescue services around the UK by Northern Diver.